 The game can be difficult if you don’t have a good grasp on the combat mechanics or flub your class selection.
-The fact that most classes–barring the Arcane casters, Druids and Rangers–are only allowed a single henchman doesn’t make things easier.
+The fact that most classes – barring the Arcane casters, Druids and Rangers – are only allowed a single henchman doesn’t make things easier.
 The final boss battle can also become quite technical if you don’t know what you’re doing.
 Unfortunately, Morag isn’t the most compelling villain ever produced by BioWare.
 She gets originality points for her backstory, but she’s not exactly charismatic or very interesting and doesn’t get much development.
-Mind you, her underling Maugrim also basically has ‘forgettable’ stamped across his forehead.
+Mind you, her underling Maugrim also basically has ‘forgettable’ stamped across his forehead, and basically looks like a discount Sarevok.

 The game’s structure is a combination of the linear and the non-linear.
 It’s subdivided into four Chapters, and each Chapter circumscribes your travelling range to a single area; for example, you will only be able to properly explore Neverwinter in Chapter 1 and won’t be able to return to Port Llast after Chapter 2.
 Within the Chapter’s chosen area, you are usually required to explore several sub-areas, but you are free to do them in any order you like, as well as to complete whatever sidequests you wish along the way.
 The game helps you keep track of all this via a journal accessible through the main menu.
 All in all, I feel this is a good compromise, but some people may still feel restricted in their ability to roam at will.